CORIFACT®, Factor XIII Concentrate (Human)

 CORIFACT is an injectable medicine used for routine prophylactic treatment and perioperative management of surgical bleeding in adults and pediatric patients with congenital Factor XIII (FXIII) deficiency.
 CORIFACT is a coagulation FXIII concentrate made from human plasma, and has important functions in hemostasis (stopping of bleeding).

 You should not use CORIFACT if you have experienced hypersensitivity (allergy) reactions, including anaphylactic or severe systemic reactions to human plasma-derived products.

 What should I tell my healthcare provider before CORIFACT is given?

 Tell your healthcare provider about all of your medical conditions, including:

-- Labor and Delivery: Safety and effectiveness in labor and delivery have not been established.
+- Safety and effectiveness in labor and delivery have not been established.